A Complete Guide to Salesforce Connect for Your Business

 Cons

-• Not enough video tutorials.
+• Not enough video and community tutorials.

 Tableau